-There is no such thing as a safe pit bull
+There is still no such thing as a safe pit bull

 by Beth Clifton

-Miami-Dade legislators Bruno A. Barreiro and Sally Heyman quietly introduced their repeal bill, orginally to have been taken up by the county legislature on Wednesday, October 5, and now deferred to November 15 because of Tropical Storm Michael, just four years after the citizens of Miami-Dade County in August 2012 upheld the county’s longstanding, well-grounded ordinance at the ballot box by almost a two-to-one margin.
+Miami-Dade legislators Bruno A. Barreiro and Sally Heyman in 2016 quietly introduced their repeal bill just four years after county voters in August 2012 upheld the county’s longstanding, well-grounded ordinance at by almost a two-to-one margin.

 Pit bull advocates from all over the U.S. threw money and noise into the repeal campaign, but lost to sanity and public safety even though they faced no organized opposition.

-In Miami-Dade alone, pit bulls have killed three people in the past 3 years: Javon Dade Jr., age 4; Carmen Reigada, 91; and Nyjah Espinosa, days short of her second birthday.
+In Miami-Dade alone, pit bulls have killed three people in the past four years: Javon Dade Jr., age four; Carmen Reigada, 91; and Nyjah Espinosa, days short of her second birthday.

 Miami-Dade Animal Services disregards the law

 Sadly, the dogs who killed those three victims were each intentionally mislabeled by Miami-Dade Animal Services chief of shelter operations and enforcement Kathleen Labrada as breeds not covered by the 1989 pit bull ban, despite clear language in the ordinance stipulating that it applies to any dog of characteristics which “substantially conform” to several recognized definitions of “pit bull.”

 Mislabeling these killer dogs, I believe, disingenuously misled the public in two ways.

 First, the deaths of Dade, Reigada, and Espinosa made clear that Miami-Dade Animal Services had not been enforcing the pit bull ban, as the department was mandated and paid to do.